 If you find things get to you too often, and you allow outside factors to determine your mood, then perhaps it’s time to work on your resilience.

-Just like you strengthen your muscles by working out at the gym, by working on your resilience you can get better at responding positively when life throws you curveballs.
+Just like you strengthen your muscles through exercise, by working on your resilience you can get better at responding positively when life throws you curveballs.

 Plus, when it comes to losing weight, if you’re more resilient you’ll be better equipped to handle plateaus, waning motivation and falling off the wagon.

 If you’re feeling guilty because you ate too many snacks from the pantry, or frustrated because the scale isn’t moving in the right direction, you can spiral into feelings of guilt, annoyance or regret.
 Instead, you can take a moment to reframe your thinking.
 What’s a better reaction?
 Perhaps next time you avoid buying treats so you’re less vulnerable to temptation.
 Or you might acknowledge that this plateau isn’t going to stop your progress.
 Everyone suffers setbacks.
 The difference is how you respond.

 Instead of focusing on the problems in your life, adopt an ‘attitude of gratitude.’
 Write three things you’re grateful for in a diary each night.
 You’ll soon start looking for things to include on your grateful list and your mindset shifts towards seeing things positively.